Logic as an internal organisation of language: Abstract

-\textbf{Abstract.} In this article, logical concepts are defined using the internal syntactic and semantic structure of language.
+Contemporary semantic description of logic is based on the ontology of all possible interpretations, an insufficiently clear metaphysical concept.
+In this article, logic is described as the internal organization of language.
+Logical concepts -- logical constants, logical truths and logical consequence -- are defined using the internal syntactic and semantic structure of language.
 For a first-order language, it has been shown that its logical constants are connectives and a certain type of quantifiers for which the universal and existential quantifiers form a functionally complete set of quantifiers.
-Neither equality nor cardinal quantifiers belong to the logical constants of a first-order language.
+Neither equality nor cardinal quantifiers belong to the logical constants of a first-order language.\\ \textbf{Keywords}: logic; logical concepts; logical constants; logical quantifiers; a functionally complete set of logical quantifiers \footnote{ Received on March 14th, 2024.
+Accepted on Jule 6th, 2024.
+Published on xxx, 2024. doi: xxx.
+ISSN 2282-7757; eISSN 2282-7765. \copyright The Authors.
+This paper is published under the CC-BY licence agreement.} \end{normalsize}